rh-aiservices-bu/licence-plate-workshop/docs/step2.md

 # Step 2: The Jupyter environment

-You are now inside you Jupyter environment.
-As you can see, it's a web-based environment.
-But everything you'll do here is in fact happening on the **RHODS** cluster.
-Meaning that without having to install and maintain anything on your own computer, without even disposing of lots of local resources like CPU and RAM, you can still conduct your Data Science work in this powerful and stable managed environment.
+You are now inside your Jupyter environment.
+As you can see, it's a web-based environment, but everything you'll do here is in fact happening on the **RHODS** cluster.
+This means that without having to install and maintain anything on your own computer, and without disposing of lots of local resources like CPU and RAM, you can still conduct your Data Science work in this powerful and stable managed environment.

 In the "file-browser" like window you're in right now, you'll find the files and folders that are saved inside your own personal space inside **RHODS**.
 It's pretty empty right now though...
 So the first thing we will do is to bring the content of the workshop inside this environment.